-Under the food stamp program, young adults living in Texas may be eligible to receive an electronic debit card to buy groceries.
+Under the food stamp program, formally called Supplemental Nutrition Assistance Program (Snap)young adults living in Texas may be eligible to receive an electronic debit card to buy groceries.
 To qualify, you must, among other things, show financial need.

 If you are between the ages of 18 and 50 and you do not have a child, then expect some limits on your ability to get food stamps.
 You probably can't get food stamp benefits for more than three months in a three-year period unless you work at least 20 hours a week, participate in a training program or go to school.
 There are some exceptions to these requirements, such as for a person who has a disability or is pregnant.